 Summary conviction offences encompass the most minor offences in the Criminal Code.
 Examples are “cause disturbance” and “harassing telephone calls.”

-Unless a different penalty is specified, summary conviction offences are punishable by a fine of up to $5,000 or six months’ jail or both.
+Unless a different penalty is specified, summary conviction offences are punishable by a fine of up to $5,000 or two years less a day or both.
 You cannot be fingerprinted for a summary conviction offence.

 An indictable offence is more serious than a summary conviction offence.
 Conviction of an indictable offence exposes you to greater penalties.

 If you are prosecuted by indictment, you are entitled to trial by jury for most offences.
 You do not have the right to trial by jury if you are tried by indictment for offences such as Drive Disqualified (i.e., driving while prohibited as a result of a conviction for impaired driving), Theft Under $5,000, Fraud Under $5,000, or Mischief Under $5,000.

 Many offences can be prosecuted either by summary conviction or indictment.
 The Crown chooses or elects the mode of prosecution.
 Such offences are referred to as “hybrid” (or “Crown option” or “dual procedure”).
 Hybrid offences include impaired driving, assault and theft under $5,000.
 Hybrid offences are considered indictable until the Crown makes its election.
 As fingerprinting occurs before the Crown selects the mode of prosecution, you will be fingerprinted for a hybrid offence even if it is prosecuted summarily.